Welcome to The Garden

 Scholarships

 Scholarships are available.
+Click here for the scholarship application.

-If you submit a scholarship application, you must also submit the main application as well to be considered for enrollment.
+If you submit a scholarship application, you must submit the main application as well to be considered for enrollment.

 2024-2025 Tuition